shapeblue/hackerbook/cloudstack/hack/spec.md

   - removed: the removal timestamp

 - coffee_details:
-  - cid: the coffee ID
+  - coffee_id: the coffee ID
   - key: the string key
   - value: the string value